-“I loved, loved this… I haven’t heard a voice as clear and as sharp as this in a long time.”
-Inua Ellams
+Inua Ellams said: “I loved, loved this… I haven’t heard a voice as clear and as sharp as this in a long time.”

-“There are unexpected qualities and turns throughout the piece which has the power to pull you into lives and experiences that feel almost too raw and tragic to venture into.”
-Colin Grant
+Colin Grant said: “There are unexpected qualities and turns throughout the piece which has the power to pull you into lives and experiences that feel almost too raw and tragic to venture into.”

 The Prize rewards the winner with £1500, an Arvon course, two years membership to the Royal Society of Literature and development meetings with an agent and editor.

 The Lady in Black was initially written as a way for Charlotte to process the grief of her partner’s suicide.
 She had no intention of showing it to anyone until a friend found it on her laptop and insisted she submitted it into the world because of the lack of writing about losing a same-sex partner.